pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/watch_this.md

 Work along with the video to make a new Rails app.

-When the RailsCast suggests changing CSS values, put in your own values to see the change and use something that you like.
+Where the RailsCast suggests changing CSS values, put in your own values to see the change and use something that you like.

 This RailsCast is done with Rails 3.2.
-When you create your app you're going to want to make sure to use the same version of rails.
+If you want to follow along from scratch, create your app with the same version of rails:

     $ gem install rails -v 3.2.13